Effective backdoor attack on graph neural networks in link prediction tasks: Experiment

 \subsubsection{Link prediction models}

-In order to evaluate the effectiveness of our proposed attack method, we use four popular GNN models on link prediction, that is, Graph Auto-Encoder (GAE)\cite{kipf2016variational}, Variational Graph Auto-Encoder (VGAE) \cite{kipf2016variational}, Adversarial Regularized Graph Auto-Encoder (ARGA) \cite{pan2018adversarially}, and Adversarial Regularized Variational Graph Auto-Encoder (ARVGA)\cite{pan2018adversarially}.
+In order to evaluate the effectiveness of the proposed backdoor attack, we use four popular GNN models for link prediction, that is, Graph Auto-Encoder (GAE)\cite{kipf2016variational}, Variational Graph Auto-Encoder (VGAE) \cite{kipf2016variational}, Adversarial Regularized Graph Auto-Encoder (ARGA) \cite{pan2018adversarially}, and Adversarial Regularized Variational Graph Auto-Encoder (ARVGA)\cite{pan2018adversarially}.
 We briefly describe these models as follows:

 \textbf{GAE}\cite{kipf2016variational}: GAE is the auto-encoder based graph embedding method that uses GCNs as an encoder to map the nodes in the graph to a low dimensional vector space and then uses inner product as a decoder to reconstruct the adjacency matrix of the graph.